Kyza/Unofficial-Desktop-YouTube-Music/README.md

 # Desktop YouTube Music
-Ever wanted to use YouTube Music but with the functionality of a desktop app?
+Ever wanted to use YouTube Music but with the functionality of a desktop app like Spotify?

 # Features